Code-With-Aagam/Brain-Tumor-Detection-using-Image-Segementation/README.md

 ## Usage

-1. Clone the repository.
+1. Clone this repository to your local machine.
-2. Install the required dependencies: `pip install -r requirements.txt`.
+2. Install the required libraries: `pip install tensorflow keras pandas numpy matplotlib seaborn scikit-learn pillow opencv-python`
-3. Run the code: `python main.py`.
+3. Mount your Google Drive to access the dataset:  Refer to the 'PATH PROCESS' section in the notebook for instructions on mounting Google Drive and setting the dataset paths.
+4. Run the Jupyter notebook or the Collab to train and evaluate the model.
 ## Contributing

 Contributions are welcome!
 Please follow the guidelines outlined in [CONTRIBUTING.md].